pthrasher/pthrasher.github.com/_posts/2011-09-26-Coffee-Script-jQuery-Boilerplate-Coffee-Plate.markdown

 ---
 layout: post
-title: Coffee Script jQuery Boilerplate: Coffee-Plate
+title: Coffee Script jQuery Boilerplate
 ---

 I was looking around on the web the other day for a jQuery plugin